hereissunyue/fishtracking/README.md

 1. Multi-Camera Calibration
 ---------------------------------
-# Multiple-camera System Calibration Toolbox for Matlab

 This is a toolbox for calibrating multiple-camera systems.
 The requirement of this toolbox is that two neighbor cameras in your system should be able to see some part of a calibration board at the same time.
 In general if the angle between the orientations of two neighbor cameras is no more than 90&deg;, this toolbox can work well for your system.

-The toolbox is related to the paper:

-A Multiple-Camera System Calibration Toolbox Using A Feature Descriptor-Based Calibration Pattern, submitted to IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2013.

 This toolbox also exploits some util codes from [Bouguet's calibration toolbox](http://www.vision.caltech.edu/bouguetj/calib_doc/)